openedx/edx-platform/openedx/core/djangoapps/discussions/docs/decisions/0005-in-context-discussion-course-blocks.rst

-A direct link to the topic that needs to be embedded can be generated by edx-platform and provided to MFEs via the course blocks API which is already is used by the learning MFE.
-The learning MFE can then directly embed this link in a sidebar.
+A direct link to the topic that needs to be embedded can be generated by edx-platform and provided to MFEs via the course blocks API which is already used by the learning MFE.
+The learning MFE can then directly embed this link in an iframe as a sidebar.

 For example, when the discussion link is requested using `requested_fields=discussions_embed_url` it will return roughly the